mooncowboy/workshop-modernizing-legacy-apps/README.md

 Using the same account as above, login to [Azure DevOps Services](https://azure.microsoft.com/en-us/services/devops/) (or [create an account](https://azure.microsoft.com/en-us/services/devops/))

+**In the Azure Portal** (not in Azure DevOps), create a new DevOps Project choosing the following:

+- .NET
+- ASP.NET Core
+- Kubernetes Service

+**NOTE:** You don't need to wait for this to finish right now, so you may proceeed.

+It will create a new Azure DevOps project with repo, build and release pipelines.
+It will also create an Azure Container Registry and Kubernetes Service.

 ## Tooling

 * Docker (to run Linux containers)